 Common with aging, thumb arthritis occurs at the base of your thumb, known also as the carpometacarpal (CMC) joint.
 Pain is the most common symptom, occurring when objects are grasped or pinched, or if the thumb is used to apply force.
-If you have persistent pain or swelling or stiffness at the base of your thumb, it’s time to see a specialist.
-The orthopedic physicians at OSI can help, returning your ability to do all the little things – like opening that pesky pickle jar – without pain.
+If you have persistent pain or swelling or stiffness at the base of your thumb, it’s time to see an OSI orthopedic specialist.
+The board-certified, expertly-trained orthopedic physicians at OSI can help, returning your ability to do all the little things – like opening that pesky pickle jar – without pain.

-Prior injury or trauma can cause thumb arthritis, but its occurrence is generally related to aging.
-It is also more common in women than in men.
+Prior injury or trauma can cause CRM arthrosis/thumb arthritis, but its occurrence is generally related to aging.
+It is also more common in women than men.
 Accompanying joint damage can result in bone spurs, which produce noticeable lumps on your thumb.

 The symptoms of thumb arthritis revolve primarily around pain and include:

 - Tenderness at the base of the thumb

 - Pain accompanying gripping or pinching, such as when turning a key or snapping your fingers

 - Loss of strength when grasping

 - Restricted motion

 While arthritis of the thumb can be painful, your OSI physician can recommend treatments to reduce symptoms and improve range of motion.

 CMC arthrosis is a painful affliction that can keep you from doing things you normally would do without even thinking, like grabbing a door handle, turning the key to unlock the door, or picking up a fork.
 But our board-certified OSI orthopedic specialists can treat your thumb arthritis and get you feeling better and grabbing things again without pain.
 Your OSI physician will ask about your symptoms, previous injuries, or any activities that may have made or make your condition worse.
 Additionally, you may undergo one or more of the following to determine the best course of care: